Articles Posted in Will Law

 Naming a minor child as a beneficiary of a will, life insurance policy, IRA, 401K, bank account or any other source of fund is almost always a substantial mistake for four reasons:

 1. If the funds are over $15,000 a guardian ad litem may need to be appointed by the court for the minor to access the funds upon death or disability of the parent.
 See F.S.
 744.301.
-Court costs to petition the court and secure such funds on behalf of the minor could estimate from $3,000 to $5,000.
+Court costs to petition the court and secure such funds on behalf of the minor could run from $3,000 to $5,000.

 By: Phil Rarick & Jacqueline Bowden Gold, Estate & Business Law Attorneys

-Note: Rarick & Bowden Gold is dedicated to helping families protect their hard-earned wealth regardless of size – we provide basic estate planning for families with modest savings and advanced planning for those with substantial wealth.
+Note: Rarick & Bowden Gold’s mission is helping all families protect their hard-earned wealth regardless of size – we provide basic estate planning for families with modest savings and advanced planning for those with substantial wealth.

 by: Phillip B. Rarick, Esq.